 Your internet service provider will be able to confirm if you can order the services.

 There are other locations, particularly where there are small numbers of homes, often some distance from each other, which we are not currently able to reach.
-The green cabinets and the nodes we use for FTTP just aren’t a viable or effective way of providing services.

 Even where we can’t reach you just now, the project does have a benefit.
 The new fibre backbone will reach deep into the Highlands and Islands and will make finding alternative solutions more likely.